jeffbxiao/DIY-GM-Detector/README.md

 # DIY-GM-Detector
-Code for the DIY GM Detector
+Code for the DIY GM Detector.
+Contains the Android app, all its code, and the Python 2 code necessary to run the Raspberry Pi.